rhashimoto/sqlite-blocking-vfs/demo/README.md

 |EXCLUSIVE|exclusive (keep previous state)|exclusive|(keep previous state)|

 \* The write hint lock must be polled and SQLITE_BUSY returned on failure.
 All other lock requests may be blocking.

+This is a fully blocking VFS, made possible with the write hint.
+It blocks on the transition to every state and will never return SQLITE_BUSY except on an application-requested timeout.

 ## Test description
 The test creates one or more workers, with each worker executing as many write transactions as it can in a fixed amount of time.
 Each transaction inserts one row into a table with these columns: